 - Applies to all staff and to all online communications which directly or indirectly, represent the Academy.
-This includes all members of the Academy's community (including employees, officers, consultants, contractors, volunteers, casual workers, pupils, parents/carers, visitors and agency workers) who have access to and are users of the Academy's equipment.
-It does not form part of employee's contract of employment; - Applies to such online communications posted at any time and from anywhere; - Encourages the safe and responsible use of social media through training and education; - Defines the monitoring of public social media activity pertaining to the Academy.
+This includes all members of the Academy's community (including employees, Governors, consultants, contractors, volunteers, casual workers, pupils, parents/carers, visitors and agency workers) who have access to and are users of the Academy's equipment.
+It does not form part of employee's contract of employment; - Applies to such online communications posted at any time and from anywhere; - Encourages the safe and responsible use of social media through training and education; - Defines the monitoring of public social media activity pertaining to the Academy. - Applies to all parents, guardians, visitors and volunteers engaging with Social Media with reference to all activities pertinent to this Academy.